fluxninja/aperture/docs/content/faq.md

 ### Can the Aperture Agent run in a non-containerized environment?

-Yes, the Aperture Agent can be deployed on a non-containerized environment.
+Yes, the Aperture Agent can be deployed in a non-containerized environment.
 The Aperture Agent is a binary that can be run on the [Supported Linux platforms][].
 The installation steps are available [here](/get-started/installation/agent/bare_metal.md).